l4red0/Dump1090-Dark/README.md

 ## Changelog
 **6.04.22 - v0.17**
-- added Import DB option.
+- added Import local DB option.
 Now it's possible to save and restore complete IndexedDB.
 - added tools `sql/tools/acdb-json-mysql` for merging multiple JSON aircraft DB in one.
 (Using php, python and mysql)
+- updated static JSON aircraft database.
+This is large update from ~180k to ~525k records.

 **4.04.22 - v0.16b**
 - added some JSON db tools